ErikBoesen/Yalebot/README.md

 ![Screenshot](screenshot.png)

+To add this bot to your own server, go [here](https://yalebot.herokuapp.com)!

 ## Design
 Yalebot uses the [GroupMe Bots API](https://dev.groupme.com/tutorials/bots) for message exchange, hosting a Flask server which listens for incoming webhooks calculates on a response.